seniorsproperty taxfloridahomestead exemptiontax savings

 Income limits for senior property tax exemptions are set by the state and adjusted each year.
 These limits typically apply to total household income, including Social Security, pensions, and investment income.

-* Income limits vary slightly by year and county.
+Income limits vary slightly by year and county.
 Always verify current limits with your local property appraiser.
+For a broader look at how income caps affect Florida housing programs, see our guide to Florida housing income and purchase price limits.

 County-Specific Property Tax Exemption Examples in Florida